kanbang/JRIApp.Core/README.md

 <br/>
 <br/>
 For example, in React applications you need to keep server side data in a dedicated store and pay attention to immutability of the store data.<br/>
-It is not really needed because for the storage of the server side data this framework uses its own dedicated store - dbContext (source of truth and have its own state), and the entities are not inherently immutable.
+It is not really needed because for the storage of the server side data this framework uses its own dedicated store - dbContext (<i>source of truth and have its own state</i>), and the entities in essence are not inherently immutable.
 You can easily display the same entity's data in multiple places of the User interface and every change in the data will update only parts of the UI which uses it.<br/>
 But, the best is the combination of React and this framework - the React shines at rendering logic and this framework shines at using html templates (forms) with databinding which is easily integrates into React.
 React is <em>better used</em> as small islands of the UI (<i>where the rendering logic is needed, not everywhere</i>).
 It keeps a limited dependence on it, which is good for longevity of the projects.<br/>
 <br/>